Post-Operative Instructions: Wisdom Teeth RemovalBACK

 It is very important that you avoid smoking for a minimum of 5 days.
 Smoking will increase your bleeding; the nicotine and tar in tobacco impair healing and may cause a dry socket.

-Unless we have instructed you otherwise, do no vigorous physical activity for one week following your surgery.
+Unless we have instructed you otherwise, do no vigorous physical activity for 1 week following your surgery.
 Physical activity increases your blood pressure, which will cause an increase in your swelling, pain, and bleeding.
 You may gradually increase your activity, such as jogging or tennis, after a week.

 Swelling is normal after surgery and can be a cause of post-extraction discomfort.
 You should apply ice packs to your face over the surgical areas for 20 minutes on and 20 minutes off for the first 24 hours to help minimize swelling.
 Swelling tends to peak 48 hours after surgery.
 Assume a semi-upright position with your head elevated above your heart when resting.